Ronald W. Davis

-Ronald Wayne "Ron" Davis (born July 17, 1941) is Professor of Biochemistry & Genetics, and Director of the Stanford Genome Technology Center at Stanford University.
-Davis is a researcher in biotechnology and molecular genetics, particularly active in human and yeast genomics and the development of new technologies in genomics, with over 30 biotechnology patents.
+Ronald Wayne "Ron" Davis (born July 17, 1941) is professor of biochemistry and genetics, and director of the Stanford Genome Technology Center at Stanford University.
+Davis is a researcher in biotechnology and molecular genetics, particularly active in human and yeast genomics and the development of new technologies in genomics, with over 64 biotechnology patents.
 In 2013, it was said of Davis that "A substantial number of the major genetic advances of the past 20 years can be traced back to Davis in some way."
+Since his son fell severely ill with myalgic encephalomyelitis/chronic fatigue syndrome Davis has focused his research efforts into the illness.

 Scientific career

-After completing his PhD at Caltech and a postdoctoral fellowship at Harvard University working with Jim Watson, Davis joined the faculty of Stanford's Department of Biochemistry in 1972.
-He became an Associate Professor in 1980, full Professor in 1980, and joined the Department of Genetics as a professor in 1990.
+After completing his PhD at Caltech and a postdoctoral fellowship at Harvard University working with Jim Watson, Davis joined the faculty of Stanford's department of biochemistry in 1972.
+He became an associate professor in 1980, full professor in 1980, and joined the department of genetics as a professor in 1990.
 He became director of the Stanford Genome Technology Center in 1994.
 He was elected a member of the National Academy of Sciences in 1983.

 Davis developed the R-loop technique of electron microscopy for mapping coding RNAs which led to the discovery of RNA splicing.
 With Janet E. Mertz, Davis was the first to demonstrate the use of restriction endonucleases for joining DNA fragments.
 Davis collaborated in the development of the first DNA microarray for gene expression profiling with Patrick O. Brown, and the gene expression profile of the first complete eukaryotic genome (Saccharomyces cerevisiae).
 Davis, with David Botstein, Mark Skolnick, and Ray White developed the method for constructing a genetic linkage map using restriction fragment length polymorphisms that enabled and led to the Human Genome Project.

 He and his colleagues submitted a proposal to NIH to map the human genome in 1979; that proposal was turned down as being too ambitious.
 The Stanford Genome Technology Center was included in the Human Genome Project that began in 1990 and was completed in 2003.

 In 2013, Davis founded the Stanford Chronic Fatigue Syndrome Research Center (now called ME/CFS Collaborative Research Center).